Clem Graver

-Celinus "Clem" Graver was a politician in Illinois who was kidnapped on June 11, 1953.
+Celinus "Clem" Graver was a politician in Illinois who was kidnapped on June 11, 1953, and was never found.

+Background

 He was a precinct captain on Chicago’s west side, and organized voters for Republicans.
 He served as a state representative who notably broke with the bloc over what became called McCormick Place.
-He was never found.
+He was known to have been married.

+Disappearance and aftermath

 Men escorted him away from his home after he pulled up in his driveway and he was never seen again, nor were there any suspects nor ransom demands.
-He was married.
+The case remains unsolved.